vijayctamil/HOUDINI-PACKAGES/README.md

 Contributions are welcome!
 If you have tools, scripts, or configurations that could benefit the Houdini community, feel free to fork this repository and submit a pull request.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 *Enhance your Houdini experience with these customized packages and tools.*